KirtiVernekar/KirtiVernekar/README.md

 ## 👋 Heya!
 I’m Kirti

-#### I'm a web developer and product design enthusiast.
+#### I'm a frontend engineer and product design enthusiast.
 I love designing and building digital experiences!

 ##### I like to talk about tech:computer::chains:, design:bar_chart: and games:video_game: